Remote Desktop Connection in Windows 7

 By remotely accessing an ECN-supported desktop computer and refraining from storing your Purdue files locally on your laptop or home computer, your data remains safely stored in your home directory on ECN's network servers -- which receive daily backups.

-If you're using Windows XP Professional rather than Windows 7, please see Remote Desktop Connection in Windows XP instead.
+If you're using Windows XP Professional, please see Remote Desktop Connection in Windows XP instead.

 - If you have a Macintosh desktop at home or a Mac laptop but have a Windows-based desktop computer in your office, Microsoft also provides a free Mac version of Remote Desktop Connection; please see Remote Desktop Connection in Mac OS X. (The instructions on the page you're reading now focus on the Windows 7 version.)